 Sometimes you just need to get your child signed up under deadline and want to worry about "other" items later.
 Can you do so?

 Some camps allow you to secure and use funding from a third-party organization to pay for camp.
-You’ll usually need a letter of intent to pay, and some other details like these.
+You'll usually need a letter of intent to pay, and some other details.

 This is an easy one.
-Would you rather send your son or daughter to a camp that has 30 campers per instructor, or one that boasts 8:1 ratios?
+Would you rather send your son or daughter to a camp that has 30 campers per instructor, or one that that boasts 5-10 students per instructor?
 When asking about student-to-instructor ratios, ask whether these rates are guaranteed or simply averages from past season.
-While some camps claim to have an uber-small student-to-instructor ratio, they don’t ensure these numbers across all programs.
+While some camps claim to have an uber-small student-to-instructor ratio, they don't ensure these numbers across all programs.

 You're a busy parent.
 You most likely want a camp that understands that, and thus, makes dropping off and picking up your camper as easy as possible.
 BUT, not so easy that just any person can walk up and check out your child without any type of structure or security protocol.